Decastro95/flood-awareness-gis-system/README.md

 - **Elevation Profiles**: Detailed river elevation data for flood modeling and risk assessment
 - **Early Warning Alerts**: Flood alerts with severity classification and population-sensitive prioritization
 - **Seasonal Awareness**: Flood season indicators with heightened sensitivity during peak months (Jan-Mar)
+- “SMS alert functionality is implemented conceptually on the client for demonstration purposes.
+In production, message dispatch would be secured using Supabase Edge Functions to protect API credentials.”

 ### Recent Developments